 The three tips I gave Carlie’s parents about shifting their perspective are relevant to all parents facing a big outburst.

-I explained to Krista and Ted how they could shift their focus away from the long public outburst.
+I explained how they could shift their focus away from the long public outburst.
 Instead, they could choose to ruminate on the final part of the process in which Carlie recovered and regrouped.
 This shift would help to combat and erase the under-the-surface messages of, “Here we go again.
 You’re a problem.
 You’ve got no emotional control, and you’re embarrassing me!”

-If your child struggles with big emotional outbursts, focus on whatever process your child uses to end an outburst and regroup, even if it takes a while to get there.
+If your child has overwhelming emotional outbursts, focus on whatever process they used to work through their big emotions, even if it took them a while to get there.
 Point out how they were able to successfully calm.
-By bringing attention to their technique they can better learn how to successfully shorten their outbursts and arrive at problem-solving more quickly during future challenges.
+This helps them learn how to arrive at problem-solving more confidently without hurting others.

-Sometimes parents live in fear of the next outburst.
+Sometimes, parents live in fear of the next uncontrolled emotional outburst.
 They inadvertently manage kids’ lives or walk on eggshells to avoid anything that could set a child off.
 The message that gets communicated to their child is, “It’s bad and shameful to get really upset,” or “Your outbursts are too much for me.”

 With their “aha” moment, Ted and Krista’s view of that day changed.
 They decided that maybe it hadn’t been such a mistake to let their daughter take the run she wanted to.
-They began to realize they could view their daughter’s inevitable emotional outbursts, not as an embarrassing disaster, but as an opportunity to strengthen connection and skills of calming down when stressed.
+They began to realize they could view their daughter’s inevitable emotional outbursts not as an embarrassing disaster but as an opportunity to strengthen connection and self-regulation skills.

 When parents make this shift, a child receives the following messages: